ilia92/homes_mining/home_univ/pho/Readme.txt

 * arbitrary string that starts with letter and can contain letters, numbers and asterisks, which is matched with the GPU name as listed by PhoenixMiner.
-Example: "gtx*1070:+500" will set value +500 for all cards which contain 'gtx' and '1070' in their names with anything between them.
-This will match 'Nvidia GeForce GTX 1070' but not 'Nvidia GeForce 1070'.
+Example: "gtx*1070:+500" will set value +500 for all cards which contain ‘gtx’ and ‘1070’ in their names with anything between them.
+This will match ‘Nvidia GeForce GTX 1070’ but not ‘Nvidia GeForce 1070’.

 Note that if more than one selector matches given card, than only the last one counts.
 Example: "-cclock *:1100,1-4:1090,2:1300" will set